Specify Origin for a Call

 and Signed

 origins to specify the account used to submit a transaction and demonstrated the results of using different originating accounts to call functions.
-There are several tutorials that can serve as next steps for learning more about Substrate development.
+There are several that can serve as next steps for learning more about Substrate development.

-Privileged calls and origins provides a closer look at the default raw origin types and how to create custom origins.
+provides a closer look at the default raw origin types and how to create custom origins.

-Events and errors explains how to emit events and errors from the runtime.
+explains how to emit events and errors from the runtime.

-FRAME pallets offers an overview of the most commonly-used predefined FRAME pallets.
+offers an overview of the most commonly-used predefined FRAME pallets.